 The PE Civil exam is offered year-round at Pearson VUE testing centers across the United States and in select international locations.
 Here is how the scheduling process works:

 - Register with NCEES: Create or log in to your MyNCEES account at ncees.org.
-Complete your exam registration, select your depth area (Construction, Geotechnical, Structural, Transportation, or Water Resources and Environmental), and pay the $375 exam fee.
+Complete your exam registration, select your specialty discipline (Construction, Geotechnical, Structural, Transportation, or Water Resources and Environmental), and pay the $375 exam fee.

 - Receive your authorization to test: After your state board approves your application, NCEES will email you an authorization to schedule your exam at Pearson VUE.
 This process can take several weeks depending on your state, so plan accordingly.